davepinch/pinchy.cc/collections/_topics/people/vladimir-lenin/wikipedia/Vladimir_Lenin.md

 ---
 title: "Vladimir Lenin (en.wikipedia.org)"
+born-on: 1870-04-22
 date: 2023-09-27
+died-on: 1924-01-21
+related: Lenin was a lover
+snippets:
-london: >
+  - snippet: >
       In May 1908, Lenin lived briefly in London, where he used the British Museum Reading Room to write Materialism and Empirio-criticism, an attack on what he described as the "bourgeois-reactionary falsehood" of Bogdanov's relativism.
-related: Lenin was a lover
+    tags:
+      - London
 type: website
 permalink: /en.wikipedia.org/wiki/Vladimir_Lenin
 website: "https://en.wikipedia.org/wiki/Vladimir_Lenin"